xuan-li/CSE-592-Project/README.md

-# CSE-592-Project: Derivative-free Unconstrained Noisy Convex Optimization
+# CSE-592-Project: Gradient-free Stochastic Convex Unconstrained Optimization

 In this project, we will implement three papers: